ElementsProject/lightning/doc/TOR.md

 #### Three Ways to Create .onion Addresses for Core Lightning

-You have have Tor create an onion address for you, and tell Core Lightning to use that, or you can have Core Lightning tell Tor to create the same onion address every time it starts up, or you can have Core Lightning tell Tor to create a new onion address every time.
+1. You can configure Tor to create an onion address for you, and tell Core Lightning to use that address
+2. You can have Core Lightning tell Tor to create a new onion address every time
+3. You can configure Core Lightning to tell Tor to create the same onion address every time it starts up

 #### Tor-Created .onion Address